tipone/seqular-android/README.md

 <a href="https://apt.izzysoft.de/fdroid/index/apk/org.joinmastodon.android.moshinda"><img height="50" alt="Get it on IzzyOnDroid" src="img/izzy-badge.png"></a>

 ## Help out the project by donating at: https://github.com/sponsors/LucasGGamerM!
-### We also support LiberaPay at: https://liberapay.com/LucasGGamerM/donate (Currently broken)
+### We also support LiberaPay at: https://liberapay.com/LucasGGamerM/donate

 ### You can also donate some Monero through this wallet address as well:
 4886mdarcyB6Yf8Qc6vDJBK1fz6ibHFLZUmHb4GZZz9yLGNhcG3XC64e5UZ8dVQYTLZb82W6P9WhteowW4STJEec97Gf22j